 Wellington Tennis Incorporated (WTI) was formed in 1908 for the purpose of acting as a provincial body for the administration and development of tennis in the Wellington province.
 As part of the reorganisation of the administration of tennis in New Zealand in 2007, Tennis Central Region Incorporated (TCRI) was formed to administer and develop tennis in the Central Region, including the Wellington province.
 As a result, many of the functions previously performed by WTI were passed to TCRI.
 WTI remains in operation for one specific task and that is as the owner of the Renouf Tennis Centre, located on Brooklyn Road in Wellington.
 WTI also holds a reserve lease from Wellington City Council on the land at Central Park.
 WTI's members are the 16 Wellington tennis clubs.

 Tennis Central Region Board Meetings

-Tennis Central Board Meetings are usually held on the second Tuesday evening of each month (avoiding public and school holidays).
+Tennis Central Board Meetings are usually held on the third Tuesday evening of each month (avoiding public and school holidays).
 Club representatives are welcome to attend these meetings.
-If you wish to do so, please contact firstname.lastname@example.org or email@example.com to advise your attendance in advance.
+If you wish to do so, please contact email@example.com or firstname.lastname@example.org to advise your attendance in advance.